codenet/col733-cloud/storage-craq.md

 R-Z: S2 -> S3 -> S1
 ```

-For example, reads to the key `M` will be serviced by S2; reads to the key `R`
+In the above setup, reads to the key `M` will be serviced by S2; reads to the
-will be serviced by S1.
+key `R` will be serviced by S1.

 ## CRAQ design